 If an applicant appeals against a decision not to be invited for an initial workshop and meeting, their application form will be reviewed by a member of the Senior Leadership Team who will either confirm the original decision or move the application to the next stage.
+Please note, we are unable to give feedback at this point in the admission process.

-Appeals must be received, using an online form found on our website within 14 days of the date of the decision being communicated.
+Appeals must be received, using an online form found here within 14 days of the date of the decision being communicated.
 We are unable to provide written feedback for these applications.